rahuljindal1/log-execution-time/README.md

 ## Additional Parameters

-1. **Options**: Provide options that that will be used while logging the execution time:
+1. **Options**: Provide options that will be used while logging the execution time:

 ```typescript
 import LogExecutionTime from 'log-execution-time';